Russia’s independent VTimes shuts down after being branded a “foreign agent” by the Kremlin

-The well respected and widely read VTimes independent news service announced it was closing on June 3 after the Justice Ministry designated it's a “foreign agent” last month, the latest in a string of independent news organisations to be singled out by the Kremlin.
+The well respected and widely read VTimes independent news service announced it was closing on June 3 after the Justice Ministry designated it as a “foreign agent” last month, the latest in a string of independent news organisations to be singled out by the Kremlin.

 Analysts believe the Kremlin is clearing the field ahead of the key Duma elections slated for September and it has aggressively been targeting several leading titles with anti-government tendencies.

-Russia’s “foreign agent” law was first introduced in 2012 in the wake of large scale anti-government protests.
-The law initially targeted NGOs that the Kremlin believed had foreign funding and were acting as a fifth column inside the country to try and bring about a coloured revolution.
-The law has since been massively expanded to include “undesirable” organizations, a definition that includes media outlets as well as ordinary people using social media.
+Russia’s “foreign agent” law was first introduced in 2012 in the wake of large-scale anti-government protests.
+The law initially targeted NGOs that the Kremlin believed had foreign funding and were acting as a fifth column inside the country to try to bring about a coloured revolution.
+The law has since been massively expanded to include “undesirable” organisations, a definition that includes media outlets as well as ordinary people using social media.

 Meduza.io, another independent Russian-language online publication, was also labelled a foreign agent in May.
 Also highly respected, the editorial team is based in Latvia but the publication operates a Moscow office and has most of its reporting staff and readers in Russia.
-While the publication does received funds from the Swedish government, amongst a few foreign donors, the bulk of its income comes from Russian advertisers, who all fled after it was branded a foreign-funded publication.
+While the publication does receive funds from the Swedish government, amongst a few foreign donors, the bulk of its income comes from Russian advertisers, who all fled after it was branded a foreign-funded publication.

-Meduza is soldiering on after it managed to crowd source enough money to continue for a few more months, but management said in a public statement that its business model as been “destroyed” and it is now casting about for new revenues to be able to continue its work.
+Meduza is soldiering on after it managed to crowdsource enough money to continue for a few more months, but management said in a public statement that its business model has been “destroyed” and it is now casting about for new revenues to be able to continue its work.
 Many of its journalists have already quit, unwilling or unable to accept the mandatory pay cuts the management implemented to spin out what resources it has left.

 The Kremlin’s aggression towards independent media has created an atmosphere that has become so toxic that news outlets that have not been targeted are also folding.